CoderDojoGitHub/webdev-lesson-4-transitions-animations/README.md

 }
 ```

 So now we're back to just seeing the image.
-But the caption is still there, it's just on the other side, out of view.
-If you don't believe me, let me prove it.
+The caption is still there, it's just on the other side, out of view.
+If you don't believe me, I'll prove it.
 At this point, what if we spun the entire card around again.
 We would expect to see the caption again, right?
 Let's try it:

 ```css
 .card {